Home | Browse Topics | Consumer rights & money | Credit and debt | Lenders: Their responsibilities to you

 • has any extra fees or charges that could be paid for separately (for example, credit insurance, extended warranties or repayment waiver that could be paid separately).

-The new rules also set out requirements for lenders to make reasonable inquiries about whether it is likely you’ll be able to make the payments without suffering substantial hardship.
+Lenders have to make reasonable inquiries about whether it is likely you’ll be able to make the payments without suffering substantial hardship.
+If they do find there will be substantial hardship, the lender should not make the agreement.

 For high cost credit contracts, reasonable enquiries mean the lender must get a credit report and three months of bank statements.
 For other contracts, lenders must get a credit report and assess if there have been any material changes to your circumstances since the date of the last contract.
-If you have failed to make a payment (“been in default”) on a previous credit contract in the last 90 days, there is a presumption that you will not be able to make payments in a high cost credit contract without suffering substantial hardship.
+If you’ve failed to make a payment (“been in default”) on another credit contract in the last 90 days, there’s a presumption that you won’t be able to make payments in a high cost credit contract, without suffering substantial hardship

 Case Study: Lucky Lenders breach lender responsibilities

-In 2016 the Commerce Commission conducted an industry wide investigation into a number of high cost short term lenders.
-The investigation focused on whether lenders were complying with the responsible lending principles of the CCCF Act.
-One of the lenders contacted during that investigation was found to have breached the responsible lending principles.
-For this case study, we will call it ‘Lucky Lenders’.
+In 2016, the Commerce Commission conducted an industry wide investigation into a number of high cost short term lenders to check if they were complying with the responsible lending principles in the CCCF Act.
+They found that one of the lenders, who we’ll call “Lucky Lenders,” had not complied with these principles.

-Lucky Lenders was a company that lent borrowers between $100 and $1,000 and charged interest ranging between 52 % and 803 % per year.
+Lucky Lenders lent borrowers between $100 and $1,000 and charged interest ranging between 52 % and 803 % per year.
 Loan terms ranged between seven and 45 days.
 The loan and all interest had to be paid at the end of the loan period.
-A significant portion of Lucky Lenders’ loans were made with existing borrowers, some had overdue payments who were encouraged to reapply for further, sometimes larger loans.
-One allegation highlighted that during September 2015, over half of Lucky Lenders’ loans were approved within ten minutes of an application being made.
+A significant portion of Lucky Lenders’ loans were made with existing borrowers – some of whom had overdue payments and were encouraged to reapply for further, sometimes larger loans.
+One allegation highlighted that during September 2015 over half of Lucky Lenders’ loans were approved within ten minutes of an application being made.

 As a result of the investigation, the Commerce Commission and Lucky Lenders reached a settlement.
-The Commission applied for a “declaratory order on admission of facts” which means Lucky Lenders admitted that they had breached the responsible lending principles of the CCCF Act to a number of borrowers, for:
+As a part of the settlement, Lucky Lenders admitted that they had breached the responsible lending principles of the CCCF Act to a number of borrowers, for:

 • failing to make reasonable enquiries as to those borrowers’ requirements and objectives